If You're the Plaintiff ... Filing Your Lawsuit

 It’s always wise to ask for the full amount that you can prove, because if the defendant doesn’t appear in court, the judgment that the court issues in your case will be limited to the amount that you have both requested and can prove.

-If the case is against a guarantor — someone whose legal responsibility is based on the acts or omissions of another — the maximum claim is $2,500.
+If the case is against a guarantor—someone whose legal responsibility is based on the acts or omissions of another—the maximum claim is $2,500.
 However, there are two exceptions to the jurisdictional amount of $2,500: (1) If you are a natural person suing a guarantor that charges a fee for its guarantor or surety services, the maximum amount is $6,500.
-(2) If the person suing is not a natural person, and the defendant guarantor charges a fee for its services, or is the Registrar of the Contractors State License Board because the plaintiff is suing on a contractor's bond, the maximum amount of the claims is $4,500.
+(2) If the person suing is not a natural person, and the defendant guarantor charges a fee for its services, or is the Registrar of the Contractors State License Board because the plaintiff is suing on a contractor’s bond, the maximum amount of the claims is $4,000.
 In that situation, be sure to name both the contractor and the guarantor as defendants, and prepare to prove a violation of the contractors licensing laws.
-(See Business and Professions Code beginning with section 7101, and the Web site of the Contractors State License Board)
+(See Business and Professions Code beginning with section 7101, and the Contractors State License Board)

 It’s important to file your case in a proper small claims court.
 In large counties, the county is divided into areas of court location.
 In those counties, you also must file your case within the proper area of court location within that county.